ufjschool/ob-s14/drafts/second/HauntedStory.md

 According to FPI, when they enter into an investigation, they do so with the hope that they will be able to find alternative answers to the odd activity that is occurring there.
 This is called debunking.

 For example, according to Bolojack, electrical appliances produce man-made electromagnetic fields.
 FPI refers to what is being produced as “EMF.”
 When the EMF is too strong in a certain location, for instance if an appliance is producing a strong amount of EMF, a person might experience strange symptoms from that EMF, such as paranoia.
 A symptom like paranoia is similar to what someone might feel if they are experiencing something paranormal.
 After measuring the strength of EMF with a device called a K2 meter, FPI claims the ability to distinguish whether such a symptom is due to paranormal activity or to strong EMF.
 If they can conclude that the paranoia is due to strong EMF then they’ve debunked the situation of paranormal activity.

-According to Boothby, people react differently to different amounts of EMF, which causes some more than others to feel bothered and fear that they are experiencing something paranormal.

-The FPI can also debunk claims of paranormal activity by proving that the scratching they are hearing is a tree limb on a window, or that the weird noises are really just coming from the expanding and contracting of old metal water pipes.

-These sorts of conclusions comfort clients.
-But FPI can’t always debunk a claim.
+The FPI can also debunk claims of paranormal activity by proving that the scratching they are hearing is a tree limb on a window, or that the strange noises are really just coming from the expanding and contracting of old metal water pipes.
+These sorts of conclusions comfort clients, but FPI can’t always debunk a claim.
 The paranoia can’t always be fixed by an electrician or by installing new water pipes.

 After carefully sifting through and analyzing their findings from an investigation, FPI decides what they can and cannot prove, what they can and cannot debunk.
 “You kind of narrow it down and be like, OK, only these claims left are the ones we can’t explain,” Boothby said.

 FPI said that it is their goal is to provide clients with tangible evidence, evidence proving that something can be debunked or evidence proving that there is in fact abnormal, unexplainable activity occurring.
 They use things such as their video and audio recordings and personal experiences of being in the home as evidence.
 If they have reason to believe that paranormal activity is present, they offer clients the service of having their home “cleansed” of any activity.
-The FPI team doesn’t do this themselves but provides clients with references who can, whether this be religious authorities or individuals who deal with other mediums.
+The FPI team doesn’t do this themselves but provides clients with references who can.

-After an investigation FPI said that they keep in contact with their clients, answering further questions and ensuring further peace of mind.
+After an investigation, FPI said that they keep in contact with their clients, answering further questions and ensuring further peace of mind.

-Bolejack reminds clients that not all paranormal activity is evil or harmful, but the stress and the fear that clients undergo can be detrimental to their mental, emotional and physical health.
-This encompasses not only their fear that they may be experiencing the paranormal, but the fear to tell others about what they are experiencing.
+Bolejack reminds clients that not all paranormal activity is evil or harmful, but the stress and fear that clients undergo can be detrimental to their mental, emotional and physical health.
+This encompasses not only the fear that they may be experiencing something paranormal, but also the fear to tell others about what they are experiencing.

-An hour and a half had gone by.
-I had more t’s to cross and i’s to dot, but I was too consumed, consumed in who Boothby and Bolejack were as people and what good they did for others, others with problems I had no idea about.

 “When we go to people and they say 'I’ve never told anyone about this,’ it’s this gush of relief that they have and instantly, even without doing the investigation, we’ve helped them physiologically, just being able to let them open up and share what they’ve experienced,” Boothby said.
 “I think if people were more open about hearing about paranormal experiences without being judgmental, I think a lot more people would be helped right off the bat.”

-I thought about this statement during the rest of my interview with Boothby and Bolejack and continued to think about it after saying good-bye, after walking out of the Engineering Building and back home through the empty space of campus.
-I realized that I hadn’t remained completely objective in my time with them; I’d been impacted.
-Would I be willing to listen and help someone experiencing the paranormal?
-Had I been judgmental?
+I couldn't stop thinking about what Boothby had just said.
+It's like she was talking to me.
+Had I been judgmental before?
+Would I be willing to listen to someone experiencing something that I couldn't understand and struggled to even believe in?
 I couldn’t shake these questions.
+I realized that I hadn’t remained completely objective in my time with with Boothby and Bolejack but had been impacted.

+An hour and a half had gone by.
+I had more t’s to cross and i’s to dot, but I was too consumed in who Boothby and Bolejack were as people and what good they did for others with problems I had no idea about.

-All else said after Boothby’s statement were only details that filled the holes in the story I wanted to tell.
+All else that I learned from the FPI team that night were only details that filled the holes in the story I wanted to tell.

-FPI said they were part of a network of paranormal investigation teams in Florida and around the nation.
-At a moment’s notice they can call upon their sister team in St. Augustine for help.
+They said they were part of a network of paranormal investigation teams in Florida and around the nation.
+At a moment’s notice FPI can call upon their sister team in St. Augustine for help.
 They receive calls weekly from people inquiring about paranormal activity.
 The month of October is their busiest month.
-They pursue private investigations within a 2-hour radius of Gainesville and will refer investigations outside of this radius to other teams.
+They pursue private investigations within a two-hour radius of Gainesville and will refer investigations outside of this radius to other teams.

-FPI doesn’t consider Gainesville to be a haunted city.
-Because it isn’t a haunted city, they believe that people aren’t too quick to assume that something strange is automatically something paranormal, thus FPI doesn’t do very many private investigations in Gainesville.
+FPI said that they don't do many private investigations in Gainesville, though.
+They think this is because many people don't consider Gainesville to be a haunted city, thus people aren’t quick to assume that something strange is automatically something paranormal.

-They said they believe that ghost stories stick around when generations of people live in a city.
-They think that because UF replenishes Gainesville with a new population every year, the stories don’t stick.
+FPI believes that ghost stories linger when generations of people live in a city.
+Because UF replenishes Gainesville with a new population every year, the ghost stories just don’t stick.

-But FPI doesn’t chase the hype and the glam and the glitz of ghost stories.
-They chase truth and the people that the truth affects.
+But FPI isn't in this to chase the hype, glam and glitz of ghost stories; they're in it to chase truth and the people that the truth affects.

 “It’s no longer a kid story.
 It’s no longer fables and myths,” Bolejack said.
 “It’s more and more people coming to terms with ‘there is something out there; we may not understand it, but there is something out there.’
 More and more people are coming out to acknowledge that.”

-And I, too, for the first time was beginning to acknowledge this.
+And for the first time, I, too, was beginning to acknowledge this.

 ####Ghosts or no ghosts?